Decentralized-ID/decentralized-id.github.io/README.md

 Please let me know if you think any of these resources are just as well left out, or any that you'd like to see included.

-## Awesome Self-Sovereign Identity, Decentralized-ID, and Blockchain-ID related resources
+## Awesome Decentralized, Self-Sovereign, and Blockchain Identity resources

 >Imagine a world where you are in direct control of your personal information; a world where you can limit and control how much information you share while retaining the ability to transact in the world.
 This is self-sovereign identity, and it is already here.
 Blockchain is the underlying technology paving the path to self-sovereign identity through decentralized networks.
 It ensures privacy and trust, where transactions are secure, authenticated and verifiable and endorsed by relevant, permissioned participants,'—[Jerry Cuomo - IBM](https://techcrunch.com/2017/09/10/the-promise-of-managing-identity-on-the-blockchain/)